-- · The Registration Rights agreement - · The Investor Rights agreement - Amendments to the employment agreements for the then co-CEOs, Mike Kirban and Martin Roper; - Adoption of the new 2021 Stock Incentive Award Plan and new grants of awards to employees and directors, which was effective in connection with the IPO; and - · Adoption of a new 2021 Employee Stock Purchase Plan, which was effective in connection with the IPO.
+- · The Registration Rights agreement - · The Investor Rights agreement - Amendments to the employment agreements for the then co-CEOs, Mike Kirban and Martin Roper; - · Adoption of the 2021 Stock Incentive Award Plan and grants of awards to employees and directors, and - Adoption of the 2021 Employee Stock Purchase Plan.

-Impact of the COVID-19 Pandemic and the Russia-Ukraine War
+Impact of the COVID-19 Pandemic and Current Geopolitical Instability

-Disruptions in the worldwide economy may affect our business, and the macroeconomic environment continues to be affected by the COVID-19 pandemic and the Russia-Ukraine war.
+Disruptions in the worldwide economy may affect our business, and the macroeconomic environment continues to be affected by the COVID-19 pandemic and the current geopolitical instability (including the effects of the conflict between Ukraine and Russia).
 As a result, the Company has seen significant cost inflation to domestic and international shipping costs and some inflationary pressures on other cost elements, only some of which have been covered by pricing actions to date.
 The Company is continuing to monitor the situation carefully to understand any future potential impact on its people and business.
-As a result, it is not currently possible to ascertain the overall impact of COVID-19 or the Russia-Ukraine war on the Company's business, results of operations, financial condition, or liquidity.
-Future events and effects related to COVID-19 or the Russia-Ukraine war cannot be determined with precision and actual results could significantly differ from estimates or forecasts.
+As a result, it is not currently possible to ascertain the overall impact of COVID-19 or the ongoing geopolitical instability on the Company's business, results of operations, financial condition or liquidity.
+Future events and effects related to COVID-19 or the ongoing geopolitical instability cannot be determined with precision and actual results could significantly differ from estimates or forecasts.